 The new statute provides a challenger with broader participation rights.
 It creates within the Patent Office a Patent Trial and Appeal Board (Board) composed of administrative patent judges, who are patent lawyers and former patent examiners, among others.
-That Board conducts the proceedings, reaches a conclusion, and sets forth its reasons.
+That Board conducts the proceedings, reaches a conclusion, and sets forth See 35 U.S.C.
+S 302 et seq.